About the Daily

 The Michigan Daily, the campus newspaper of the University of Michigan at Ann Arbor, published its first issue on Sept.
 29, 1890.
 The student-run paper is published Monday through Friday during the fall and winter terms.
 During the spring and summer terms, it is published weekly.

 The newspaper, which is financially independent from the University, is based in the recently renovated Stanford Lipsey Student Publications Building at 420 Maynard St. in Ann Arbor.
-The renovations, made possible by a gift from alum and Buffalo News publisher Stanford Lipsey, updated the building by adding handicap access, air-conditioning and other amenities while retaining its historic features.
+The renovations, made possible by a gift from alumnus and Buffalo News publisher Stanford Lipsey, updated the building by adding disabled access, air conditioning and other amenities while retaining its historic features.

 Please visit one of the following pages for information about: